Image

 “Senator John Arthur Smith’s dedication to our state, his financial expertise, and his commitment to improving the lives of New Mexicans will leave a lasting legacy,” said Lujan Grisham.
 “It is fitting to honor his life of public service through this period of mourning.”

-Sunny, with a high of 74 and low of 41 degrees.
-Sunny during the morning, clear in the afternoon and evening,
+Sunny, with a high of 87 and low of 56 degrees.
+Sunny for the morning, clear for the afternoon and evening,